Quranaloneislam.net

 4. The Quran warns us that one way to identify the enemies of Islam is that they do not greet people with the correct greeting decreed by God

-(58:8) Have you noted those who were enjoined from conspiring secretly, then insist on conspiring?
-They conspire to commit sin, transgression, and disobedience to the messenger.
-When they come to you, they greet you with a greeting other than decreed by God.
-They say to their own souls, “God will not punish us for our utterances.”
-Their only requital is hell, wherein they will burn; what a miserable destiny.
+(58:8) Haven’t you seen those who were enjoined from conspiring secretly, then insist upon conspiring?
+They conspire to commit sin, transgression, and disobedience towards the messenger.
+When they come unto you, they greet you in a way other than what God greets you therewith.
+And they say to themselves, “God will not punish us for our utterances.”
+Their only requital is hell, wherein they will burn.
+What a miserable destiny.

-In a broader sense, the above verse teaches us that true Muslims follow strictly God’s command.
-They are united in one column (61:4) and greet each other as God Himself commanded it in the Quran.
+The above verse teaches us that true Muslims follow strictly God’s command and greet each other as God Himself commanded in the Quran.
 They say either “Salamun ‘Alaykum” (properly declined to the various persons singular or plural if need be) or simply “Salam”.
-They are not rebels who make up their own corrupted greetings (for example “Assalamu ‘Alaykum!”) and disregard God’s precise command even when confronted to the truth, or people who are too lazy to even mention the word “Salam”.
-This is particularly true in the era of the internet where Muslims write emails, messages on forums, social media etc… and do not even bother to use the proper Quranic greeting.
+They are not rebels who follow corrupted greetings (for example “Assalamu ‘Alaykum!”) based upon corrupted hadiths and do not care about God’s precise command, or people who are too lazy to even mention the word “Salam”.
+This is particularly true in the era of the internet where people write emails, messages on forums, social media etc… and do not even care to use the proper Quranic greeting.

-The deeper message behind verse 58:8 is that the first sign to identify a true Muslim is when he or she introduces himself or herself.
+The underlying message behind verse 58:8 is that the first sign to identify a true Muslim is when he or she introduces himself.
 Does He or she follow the Quran, or something else?
-This is not an insignificant detail, but a very profound and revealing statement.
+This is not a mere detail, but a very revealing statement.

 God is the Most Gracious, Most Merciful.
-Lots of sincere Muslims are absolutely unaware that their greeting is corrupted because they are misled by the corruption that surrounds them.
+Lots of sincere people are absolutely unaware that their greeting is corrupted because they are misled by the corruption that surrounds them.
 I pray that people who read this article will verify the Quranic verses pointed at for themselves, correct their greeting if necessary and spread the word around them.
-At this point, most traditional Muslims on Earth have lost the correct greeting, as if they were divinely prevented to say it correctly because there is a veil in front of them (the veil of “hadiths other than God and His verses”, see 45:6) which keeps them from understanding the Quran in its proper light.
+At this point, most traditional Muslims on Earth have lost the correct greeting, as if they were divinely prevented to say it correctly because there is a veil in front of them that keeps them from understanding the Quran.
 Their greeting simply happens to reflect their faith in general: It is corrupted.

 5. Do we understand the depth of greeting someone?